 Each access code can be used to arm and disarm the system.
+All access codes can access the [][6] menu.
 Enable any of the access code attributes to allow access to the above-mentioned functions (access code attributes 1-6).